wp-plugins/f6s/readme.txt

 [list-index] (enclosing) - to be used inside a list structure.
 Conditions the content in between.

-Has the following properties:
+Has the following properties

 - first (no value) - the enclosing content will only be displayed once, at the beginning of the list;

 - notfirst (no value) - opposite of first, the enclosing content will not be displayed at the beginning of the list;